 The concentration of ethanol in the various tissues depends upon the tissue water content.
 The greater the water content of a tissue, the greater its alcohol concentration will be in relation to other tissues.
 Water content varies according to the different kinds of tissue.
 For example, the water content of muscle is greater than the water content of bone.
 The tissue water content can also vary from one individual to another.
-An obese person has less water per pound of body weight than an emaciated (thin) person does because adipose (fat) tissue has a very low water content.
+An obese person has less water per pound of body weight than an emaciated (thin) person because adipose (fat) tissue has a very low water content.
 Body water content also varies according to sex.
 Females have less water per pound of body weight than males because, in general, they have a greater percentage of body fat.

 Since the concentration of alcohol is directly proportional to the body water content (within the limits already discussed) the concentration will vary according to the body weight.
-As a general rule, the heavier a person is the more alcohol that person must consume to reach a specific alcohol concentration in the body (see Figure 4).
+As a general rule, the heavier a person is, the more alcohol that person must consume to reach a specific alcohol concentration in the body (see Figure 1-4, Pg.
+23).
 The rate of consumption can affect the distribution of alcohol throughout the body.
 A slow steady rate of consumption allows absorption and distribution to closely follow, thereby producing a slow steady rise in the alcohol concentration in the body.
 However, rapid consumption of a large quantity of an alcoholic beverage results in absorption exceeding the rate of distribution.
 This produces a rapid rise in the alcohol concentration in the body.
-It is important to remember that it is the alcohol concentration in the venous blood.
-It is important to remember that it is the alcohol concentration in the brain tissue and affects mental and physical faculties.
+When this happens, the alcohol concentration in the arterial blood will exceed the alcohol concentration in the venous blood.
+It is important to remember that it is the alcohol concentration in the arterial blood which reaches the brain tissue and affects mental and physical faculties.